freebsd/freebsd-quarterly/2019q2/bhyve_snapshot.md

 The Save/Restore for bhyve feature is a suspend and resume facility added to the FreeBSD/amd64's hypervisor, bhyve.
-The bhyvectl tool is used to save the guest state in three files (a file for the guest memory, a file for devices' and CPU's state and another one for some metadata that are used in the restore process).
+The bhyvectl tool is used to save the guest state in three files (a file for the guest memory, a file for the states of various devices and the state of the CPU, and another one for some metadata that is used in the restore process).
 To suspend a bhyve guest, the bhyvectl tool must be run with the `--suspend <state_file_name>` option followed by the guest name.